Topic outline

 DFAT Good Practice Note: Assess and manage environmental risks and impactsOpens in new tab

-Guidance on how to screen, assess and manage environmental risks when planning and implementing an investment.
+DFAT's guidance on how to screen, assess, and manage environmental risks when planning and implementing an investment.

 Return to Main Menu